 - Turn off televisions and put away cell phones during meals and enjoy spending time with friends or family. - Work with your family or friends to identify a variety of enjoyable activities that do not involve screens.
-Encourage these activities during leisure time and serve as a role model. - Make televisions, video games, and the internet less convenient to use during free time so that healthier choices are easier to make. - Use activities instead of food as incentives or to socialize a trip to the park, sledding hill, laser tag arena, skating rink, batting cage, or community pool can be a great alternative to the ice cream shop to chat with friends or celebrate your child's accomplishments. - Walk or bike with your family or friends to get where you're going. - Set up activity dates with like-minded friends or sign up for a charity walk if you're accountable to someone else you may be more likely to stay active. - Make water the norm for quenching thirst drink water when you are thirsty and offer water to thirsty children. - Nonfat and 1% milk and 100% fruit and vegetable juices contain beneficial nutrients and calories; they are healthy foods that promote a nutritious diet; they are not beverages to drink when thirsty. - Consider limiting your consumption of artificially sweetened beverages, like diet sodas.
+Encourage these activities during leisure time and serve as a role model. - Make televisions, video games, and the internet less convenient to use during free time so that healthier choices are easier to make. - Use activities instead of food as incentives or to socialize a trip to the park, sledding hill, laser tag arena, skating rink, batting cage, or community pool can be a great alternative to the ice cream shop to chat with friends or celebrate your child's accomplishments. - Walk or bike with your family or friends to get where you're going. - Set up activity dates with like-minded friends or sign up for a charity walk if you're accountable to someone else you may be more likely to stay active. - Make water the norm for quenching thirst drink water when you are thirsty and offer water to thirsty children. - Nonfat and 1% milk and 100% vegetable juices contain beneficial nutrients and calories; they are healthy foods that promote a nutritious diet; they are not beverages to drink when thirsty. - Consider limiting your consumption of artificially sweetened beverages, like diet sodas.

-Contact the Clearinghouse for Military Family Readiness at 1-877-382-9185 or www.militaryfamilies.psu.edu for help identifying programs and resources targeting nutrition, physical activity, and screen time!
+Contact 5210 at 5210@psu.edu or www.5210.psu.edu for help identifying programs and resources targeting nutrition, physical activity, and screen time!